-With tax relief set to rise for thousands of homeworkers in January 2022, here’s how to claim financial support if you work from home in Ireland.
+With home working here to stay and new laws giving employees the right to work remotely, here’s how to claim financial support if you work from home in Ireland.

 Working remotely enables you to cut the cost of travel and transport, but it also means spending more on gas and electricity to heat your home and power your devices.